browserengineering/book/book/animations.md

         else:
             return "{}".format(current_value)
 ```

-Here I've chosen to compute `change_per_frame` in the constructor.
-Of
-course, this is a very simple calculation and it frankly doesn't matter
-much where exactly we do it, but if the animation were more complex,
-we could precompute some information in the constructor for use later.

 We're going to want to create these animation objects every time a
 style value changes.
 We can do that in `style` by diffing the old and